scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 random frozen food stuffs on the grill wrapped in bacon and that worked too.
 Besides the grease fire.

+### Day 24

+Soylent for breakfast again, then relaxed and ate some of the groceries I bought so that I could conserve my last bit of soylent for the work day tomorrow.

+### Day 24

+Last drink of my last batch of Soylent.
+Luckily my order went out yesterday, so hopefully my new batch of v1.6 will be arriving soon.
+I had v1.5 before, so this will be a change once it arrives.
+I just hope it arrives soon!
+It's way easier to prepare a cup of soylent for lunch at work than it is to make a sandwich or something else.

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/
 ["stop eating food"]:http://robrhinehart.com/?p=298